MØMCX

 My multimeter couldn’t get a reading on the foil inside the can so I used kid’s water based glue to stick sheets of tin-foil to the outside.
 This tinfoil was grounded to the base of the tin, although I had some difficuty in doing this because there appears to be some sort of laquor applied to the base.
 The copper wires seen in the photo were to act as a physical and an electrical assistant; to provide a good ground to the outside of the can.

 Ater connecting the Pringle-Wave-Guide to a buffalo wireless access point, I turned it in the general area of the kids room that was running NetStumbler on their network card.
 I waggled the can around in my shack, and went to the kids room to check if the signal strength had risen at all during the waggling.
 No luck.
 So far, it’s as much use as a dummy load.
-This can’t be right though, so I’ll have to do some more evaluation.

 Homebrew 3 element yagi for 2.4 Ghz

 I needed to get an antenna higher for the kids computer room but a quarter wave vertical didn’t seem to have the gain I wanted, in fact from the kids room I couldn’t even see the network.
-I hunted for a Pringle can to make a “Can-Tenna” (see http://www.m0mcx.co.uk/?p=17) but apparently we were out of stock(!).
+I hunted for a Pringle can to make a “Can-Tenna” (see https://www.m0mcx.co.uk/?p=17) but apparently we were out of stock(!).
 A small yagi was the answer:

 2.4 Ghz 3 element yagi